CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 FLAT instructions fetch address from 2 vector registers that hold 64-bit address.
 FLAT instruction presents only in GCN 1.1 architecture.

-List of fields for the MUBUF encoding (GCN 1.1):
+List of fields for the FLAT encoding (GCN 1.1):

 Bits  | Name     | Description
 ------|----------|------------------------------